 REGULAR ACTIVITIES TO STIMULATE WELLBEING AND MENTAL ENGAGEMENT

-Before the UK wide lockdown this year, we regularly would organise regular excursions to places of interest for our residents.
-Highlights recently have included trips to the beach at Hastings, Hever Castle, Hadlow College, Teapot Island and garden centres.
+Before the UK wide lockdown, we would regularly organise excursions to places of interest for our residents.
+Highlights have included trips to the beach at Hastings, Hever Castle, Hadlow College, Teapot Island and garden centres.
 Favourite destinations often include visiting beautiful gardens and indulging in a good old cream tea.
 We can’t wait to start going on these again soon when it’s safe to do so.